 Engaging with community, listening to what you have told us and then turning your suggestions into actions is a continuous process.
-We recently kicked this off with our first community consultations from 1 March to 30 April 2022.
-We then got back in touch from 15 August to 4 September 2022 to check to see if there were any gaps or issues that you wanted to tell us about.
+Our first community consultation in 2022 asked you to talk about any gaps or issues that you were experiencing.

 You highlighted that COVID-19 lockdowns forced us all to live more locally and that these amenities are even more important to you.
 You told us what you value in your communities, what the challenges and opportunities are and suggestions for shaping and planning the future together.